Capital punishment in California: People v. McDaniel and possible striking down of capital punishment

-Proposed 2022 constitutional ban on capital punishment
+2020 proposed constitutional amendment for the 2022 election

-On December 7, 2020, Assembly members Marc Levine (D-10) and David Chiu (D-17) introduced Assembly Constitutional Amendment 2 in the California State Legislature.
-The constitutional amendment would amend the constitution to prohibit the use of capital punishment as a punishment for any violations of law.
-The amendment is coauthored by Assembymembers Laura Friedman (D-43), Mike Gipson (D-64), and Mark Stone (D-29), along with state senator Scott Wiener (D-11).
-The resolution needs a 2/3 majority of each house of the Legislature before the resolution can be placed before the voters during the 2022 California elections.
-If more voters vote Yes than No on the question in 2022, the state constitution will be amended to prohibit the use of capital punishment in California as a punishment for any violations of law.
-The resolution failed to advance to the Assembly floor from the Assembly Committee on Public Safety.
+On December 7, 2020, Assembly members Marc Levine (D-10) and David Chiu (D-17) introduced Assembly Constitutional Amendment 2 to the California State Legislature.
+The constitutional amendment would have amended the constitution to prohibit the use of capital punishment as a punishment for any violations of law.
+The amendment was coauthored by Assembymembers Laura Friedman (D-43), Mike Gipson (D-64), and Mark Stone (D-29), along with state senator Scott Wiener (D-11).
+The resolution died after it failed to advance to the Assembly floor from the Assembly Committee on Public Safety.

 2021 state Supreme Court ruling

-On August 26, 2021, efforts to overhaul California's death penalty were weakened after the California state Supreme Court unanimously ruled that current state law provided little legal support for any overhaul in the case of People v McDaniel.
+On August 26, 2021, efforts to overhaul California's death penalty were weakened after the California State Supreme Court unanimously ruled that current state law provided little legal support for any overhaul in the case of People v McDaniel.

 Current legislation

 Legal process

-When the prosecution seeks the death penalty, the sentence is decided by the judge and the jury must be unanimous.
+When the prosecution seeks the death penalty, the sentence is decided by the jury and must be unanimous.
+A death sentence is automatically considered to have been requested for reconsideration, and the judge must make a determination as to whether the "jury's findings and verdicts that the aggravating circumstances outweigh the mitigating circumstances are contrary to law or the evidence presented."

+A jury must unanimously find that one of the special circumstances outlined in the death penalty statute apply to the case.
+If the jury is not unanimous, the court will retry the question of whether the special circumstances that were not unanimously decided upon apply or not before a new jury.
+Subsequent retrials on issues not unanimously decided upon occur at the discretion of the court, which may alternatively impose a sentence of 25 years in prison.

-In case of a hung jury during the penalty phase of the trial, a retrial happens before another jury.
-If the second or any subsequent jury is also deadlocked, the judge has discretion to order another retrial or impose a life sentence.
+In case of a hung jury during the penalty determination in the penalty phase of the trial, a retrial happens before another jury.
+If the second or any subsequent jury is also deadlocked, the judge has discretion to order another retrial or impose a life without parole sentence.

 Under the state Constitution, the power of clemency belongs to the Governor of California.
 But if the offender was twice convicted of a felony, the governor can grant a commutation only on recommendation of the Supreme Court of California, with at least four judges concurring.

 Executions are carried out by lethal injection, but an inmate sentenced before its adoption may elect to be executed by gas inhalation instead.
 If one of these two methods is held invalid, the state is required to use the other method.

 Capital offenses

-California has one of America's broadest lists of capital crimes and capital circumstances.
+California has one of the broadest lists of capital crimes and capital circumstances in the United States.
 The Penal Code provides for the possibility for a sentence of death for: